cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 import_document.pdf.attached?
 ```

-If the email is showing as delivered and `import_document.pdf.attached?` returns
-`true` everything should have saved correctly.
+If the email is showing as delivered and `import_document.pdf.attached?` returns `true`, everything should have been saved correctly.

 ### Checking for an existing User